surferjeff/blazor-compared/BlazorApp/CONCLUSIONS.md

 If I then restart the server, the web page asks me to reload the page.

-In other words, if the websocket connection is interrupted for any reason, the webpage is broken and the user must reload the page.e
+In other words, if the websocket connection is interrupted for any reason, the webpage is broken and the user must reload the page.

-This makes the usual tasks of maintaining a web farm very difficult:
+This makes the usual tasks of maintaining a webserver farm very difficult:
 1. Shutting down servers when load drops.
+2. Moving load from a heavily loaded server to a lightly loaded server.
-2. Restarting servers with a new version of the app.
+3. Restarting servers with a new version of the app.
-3. A web hosting service that supports long-lived websockets.
+4. Requires a web hosting service that supports long-lived websockets.

 ### Too much magic.